 How to Handle Different Types of Frozen Potatoes

-Not all frozen potatoes are created equal.
+Not all frozen Taters are created equal.
 Let’s break it down:

 Shredded Hash Browns

 These thaw quickly in the microwave or on the stovetop.
-Use a little oil or butter to keep them from sticking together.
+To prevent them from sticking together, use a little oil or butter.

 Diced Potatoes

-Perfect for soups and stews, diced potatoes can be thawed in a water bath or tossed directly into a hot skillet.
+Diced Taters are perfect for soups and stews.
+They can be thawed in a water bath or tossed directly into a hot skillet.

 Whole Potatoes

-For baked or roasted recipes, let whole frozen potatoes thaw in the fridge overnight for the best results.
+Let whole frozen Taters thaw in the fridge overnight for the best results for baked or roasted recipes.
 If you’re in a pinch, use the hot water method, but be patient—these take longer.

 Mashed Potatoes

-Microwaving on a low setting works wonders for thawing mashed potatoes.
+Microwaving on a low setting works wonders for thawing mashed Taters.
 Add a splash of milk or cream to keep them smooth and creamy.

 Creative Uses for Thawed Frozen Potatoes